-Since New Mexico State University is primarily a commuting-based university, with nearly 75% of students commuting onto campus, the Office of Sustainability is continuously striving to educate the campus community about the importance of alternative transportation methods as well as transforming the campus environment to foster more sustainable alternatives.
+Since New Mexico State University is primarily a commuting-based university, with nearly 75% of students commuting onto campus, the we are striving to educate the campus community about the importance of alternative transportation methods as well as transforming the campus environment to foster the use of alternative transportation.
 Listed below are some of the initiatives that the NMSU community is supporting to alleviate fossil fuel consumption and reduce NMSU’s carbon footprint created from transportation.

 NMSU and Las Cruces Bicycle Route Map